carlbeech/OpenSongViewer/README.md

 - - NOTE - if you edit in the current transposed value, this will overwrite the original base key this means that chord characters can move slightly when the base key switches from a single to a double character  - e.g. 'C' to 'Db'

+### V0.6
+- Improvement - Better use of song-text space - removal of leading '.' and ' ' characters, removal of [===] lines
+- Improvement - You can now specify font size override for specific songs (or just use the default) You can also specify the page size, or pick 'Default'
+                NOTE: this breaks compatibility with old saved song list - old song lists cannot be loaded.
+- Improvement - New load-song dialog - this now shows the folder listing, and when you click on a song it shows this in a preview window.
+Double click or select 'OK' to add the song to the current song list.

+### V0.7
+- General updates
+         * more efficient use of song text space (remove leading '.' and ' ', and [===] from output text)
+         * can now set font size for individual song, or select 'Default'
+         * viewer can now detect and adjust for portrait screens also, pagebreaks for Landscape [=L=] and Portrait [=P=] !!!WARNING!!! - This is NOT compatible with old saved song lists
+         * Load song dialog now shows a preview'

+### V0.8 - Save songlist structure updates
+  - * Noted an issue - the song text is saved with the song list so you can potentially overwrite an updated song if you edit an old song list.
+So, now songlists only save the list of songs, and also the keys - when loading the song text is re-loaded from the song files.
+  !!!WARNING!!! - This is NOT compatible with old saved song lists

+### V0.9 - Song open and search updates<br>
+  - Improved the ability to search for songs when adding songs to the list< When the open dialog opens, you can just start typing, and it will filter the list - if the song name, or the contents of the file matches the text

+### V0.9a - use up and down keys in the search screen with enter to select

+### V0.91 - Use of CSS to use proportional fonts - major change to logic
+          Also Added 'produce diagnostic log files' to preferences.

 # Description